-Overview: This year’s Bluesfest promises to be an exciting event, with a diverse lineup of artists from various genres.
-From blues legends to up-and-coming artists, there is something for everyone at this festival.
+Overview: Bluesfest promised to be an exciting event, with a diverse lineup of artists from various genres.
+From blues legends to up-and-coming artists, there is something for everyone, every year at this festival.

-In addition to the big names, there are also plenty of up-and-coming artists to discover at the festival.
-From blues rockers to soul singers, there is no shortage of talent on display.
+In addition to the big names, there were also plenty of up-and-coming artists to discover at the festival.
+From blues rockers to soul singers, there was no shortage of talent on display.

-Atmosphere: The atmosphere at the Bluesfest is always electric, with a friendly and laid-back vibe.
-The festival grounds are spacious, and there are plenty of food and drink options available.
+Atmosphere: The atmosphere at the Bluesfest was electric, with a friendly and laid-back vibe.
+The festival grounds were spacious, and there were plenty of food and drink options available.